SoftwareAG/c8y-docs/src/documents/guides/java/java-microservice.html.md

 ---

 ## Overview

-This sections shows you how to create a microservice that can be run on cumulocity.com, using Cumulocity Microservice SDK.
+This section shows you how to create a microservice that can be run on cumulocity.com, using Cumulocity Microservice SDK.

 ## Prerequisites

-Create an account on cumulocity.com.
-For example by using free trial.
+Create an account on cumulocity.com, for example by using a free trial.
 At this step you will be provided with a dedicated URL address.

-Verify that you have Maven 3 installed with Java (7+):
+Verify, that you have Maven 3 installed with Java (7+):

     $ mvn -v
     Apache Maven 3.1.1 (0728685237757ffbf44136acec0402957f723d9a; 2013-09-17 17:22:22+0200)